duchesnay/pystatsml/introduction/introduction_python_for_datascience.rst

     conda list numpy

-Search for available version of package in an environment
+Search for available versions of package in an environment:

 ::

     conda search -f numpy

-Install new package in an environment
+Install new package in an environment:

 ::

     conda install numpy

-Delete an environment
+Delete an environment:

 ::